ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 If you are depending on jQuery for XHR requests, use [ember-network](https://github.com/tomdale/ember-network) and replace your `$.ajax` calls with `fetch` calls.

-## Troubleshooting in Node.js
+## Troubleshooting in Node

-Because your app is now running in Node.js, not the browser, you will need a new set of tools to help diagnose problems.
+Because your app is now running in Node, not the browser, you will need a new set of tools to help diagnose problems.

 ### Verbose Logging